ArkinSolomon/xpkg-docs/docs/registry-api/rate-limits.md

 ## Rate Limiting Headers

 Rate limit headers are provided for all requests.
 Any requests that do not count against rate limiting (such as not including an authorization token) do not include these headers.
+Also, being globally rate-limited (by ip) will disable non-global headers.

 ### `Retry-After`